 We ended our trip to Bookworm Gardens by stopping in the Hansel and Gretel style gift shop.
 There are toys, t-shirts and, of course, books for purchase in the shop.
 The building is also used for classes and can be rented out for special events.

 Every time I try to wrap this blog post up, I think of some other great thing I need to add!
 Maybe I should have suggested a weekend in Sheboygan instead!
-If you decide to extend your trip, you might want to check out Blue Harbor Resort, Quarry Beach, Spaceport, Cosmic Bounce, the Mead Library or the Weill Center for the Performing Arts.
-There are also a bunch of well-reviewed restaurants to try, like Field to Fork, Highland House, Black Pig, Il Ritrovo, Harry’s Prohibition Bistro and Caffe Tuscany.
+If you decide to extend your trip, you might want to check out Blue Harbor Resort, Quarry Beach, Spaceport, the Mead Library or the Weill Center for the Performing Arts.
+There are also a bunch of well-reviewed restaurants to try, like Field to Fork, Black Pig, Il Ritrovo, and Harry’s Prohibition Bistro.